Menus for heart-healthy eating: Cut the fat and salt

 By Mayo Clinic Staff

-Do you want to adopt a heart-healthy diet, but aren't sure where to start?
-One way to begin is to create a daily meal plan that emphasizes vegetables, fruits and whole grains and limits high-fat foods (such as red meat, cheese and baked goods) and high-sodium foods (such as canned or processed foods).
+Do you want to follow a heart-healthy diet, but aren't sure where to start?
+One way to begin is to create a daily meal plan.
+The plan should include plenty of lean protein, vegetables, fruits and whole grains.
+Limit high-fat foods such as red meat, cheese and baked goods.
+Also limit foods that are high in sodium such as sandwiches, pizza, soup and processed foods.
+Cut back on foods and drinks with added sugar too.

 Below are two days' worth of heart-healthy menus.
 Use them as examples of heart-healthy eating.